Nuclear Medicine Technologist

 - Your patients may be in physical or emotional distress.

-The Difference Between a Nuclear Medicine Technologist and a Radiologic Technologist
+Nuclear Medicine Technologist Versus Radiologic Technologist

 Both nuclear medicine and radiologic technologists help doctors diagnose diseases.
 Nuclear medicine technologists are trained to administer radioactive drugs and then perform nuclear imaging using specialized cameras.
 According to the Cleveland Clinic, an academic medical center, these scans detect abnormalities in how organs function.
 Radiologic technologists use other imagining technologies, for example, x-rays, CT scans, and MRIs, that assess how organs look (Cleveland Clinic.
 Nuclear Imaging).